 You can cancel your subscription at any time and return the equipment within 30 days to receive a full refund.
 Equipment received after 30 days will result in a prorated refund.

 Yes, you can purchase additional buttons or pendants without paying for additional monitoring subscriptions.

-If you’re moving to a new location with Medical Alert, contact Medical Alert’s Customer Care through an online form or by giving them a call.
-You can update the information on your account including your address.
+Contact Medical Alert’s customer care team through an online form on the company’s website or by calling them.
+You can update the information on your account, including your address.